Bridge

 This document is a work in progress of the current setup.

-Using ocis and the ownCloud 10 openidconnect and graphapi plugins it is possible today to introduce openid connect based authentication to existing instances.
-That is a prerequisite for migrating to ocis.
+Using ocis and the ownCloud 10 graphapi app it is possible today to use an existing owncloud 10 instance as a user backend and storage backend for ocis.

 In an owncloud 10 apps folder